Saxons Summer Event 3 at Mote Park

 After your run

-After your run please don't forget to download: use hand sanitiser provided and follow the instructions on the screen at the event tent.
+After your run please don't forget to download: use hand sanitiser provided and follow the instructions on the screen at download.
 Please remember to return hired dibbers by placing them in the pink container provided.

 Explanation of colour courses